 This section highlights the importance of maintaining and calibrating an Arterial Line

-Incorrect setup of pressure readings can lead to inappropriate treatment.
+Correct setup of the arterial line to monitor pressure readings can lead to inappropriate treatment.

 Prior to any transduced pressure readings and then subsequent use with ODM+ it is essential that the transducer has been: